-The Office of the Registrar can help you find the information you need, like how to enroll in independent study and online courses, obtain educational records, and request official transcripts.
+The Registrar’s Office helps students find information on how to enroll in independent study and online courses, obtain educational records, and request official transcripts.

 Independent Study enables student to work individually on project or reading program, earning one to four credits while working carefully with a supervising faculty member.